Music/Lyrics: Gordon, Murawski

 Which brings us to “Yarmouth Road.”
 The story of a man who builds a home and the unrequited love of that home by the woman to whom he sings.
 The protagonist is seemingly quite dejected that the apple of his eye never comes to live in the home he’s so lovingly crafted, despite the fact that he has filled the home with all of this person’s favorite things – they have since disappeared, never to see the finished home.
 He makes dinner for two in the hopes that she will someday return, but the car seemingly never arrives, and he is left to do nothing but continue to work and convince her to one day come and join him.

-A reggae styled song penned by Mike and Scott Murawski, it is immediately identifiable by Trey’s bent notes between stanzas and its heavy beat.
-In typical Mike fashion, the lyrics and vocals are odd, to say the least, but the true shining point in this expertly crafted song.
+The reggae styled song penned by Mike and Scott Murawski, initially played by Phish, was recorded for Mike’s 2014 album Overstep.
+The album version, produced by Paul Q. Kolderie is most identifiable through its bent notes heightened with use of a Banshee pedals and its heavy beat.
+But in typical Mike fashion, the lyrics and vocals are odd, to say the least, ultimately proving to be the true shining point in this expertly crafted song.